 A qualified mental health professional can help you look at your range of emotions and learn to cope in a healthy way.
 Couple’s counseling may also be beneficial because it can help you achieve a loving relationship that does not fall into unhealthy habits, negative routines, or codependency.

 7. Take time for yourself

 One final thing is to always make sure that you leave time for yourself.
-Make sure that you eat healthy, exercise regular, get enough sleep, have positive social interactions with other people, and participate in things that you truly enjoy.
-This can help to benefit the relationship as a whole because you will be in much better shape to generate positive emotions and to succeed in healthy communication.
+Make sure that you eat healthy, exercise regularly, get enough sleep, have positive social interactions with other people, and participate in things that you truly enjoy.
+This can help to benefit marriage or relationship as a whole because you will be in much better shape to generate positive emotions and to succeed in healthy communication.

 A mental illness in a relationship may complicate things, but it is by no means an end to your relationship.
 Make sure that you let your partner know how you feel and try to work on ways to improve yourself and your relationship.

 If you, your partner, or both of you are struggling with your relationship, then therapy may be a great choice.
 Individual and couple’s therapy can both be beneficial for a relationship and an effective way to improve your overall mental health and wellbeing.